The 20 Best Fibrous Dysplasia Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Kurt M. Heil, MD specializes and is certified in family medicine by the American Board of Family Medicine.
 He practices at GMA/Northern Area Family Medicine and is affiliated with UPMC Passavant.
 He completed his residency at Medical College of Virginia and medical degree at Thomas Jefferson University Medical College.
 Dr. Heil is rated as an Experienced provider by MediFind in the treatment of Fibrous Dysplasia.
-His top areas of expertise are Alzheimer's Disease, High Cholesterol, Infant Hyperglycemia, Apoplexy, and Endoscopy.
+He is also highly rated in 57 other conditions, according to our data.
+His clinical expertise encompasses Alzheimer's Disease, High Cholesterol, Infant Hyperglycemia, Apoplexy, and Endoscopy.
+Dr. Heil is board certified in American Board Of Family Medicine.

 Experienced in Fibrous Dysplasia